-Prerequisite: German III / German III - Honors The AP German Language and Culture course provide

-The AP German Language and Culture course provides students with opportunities to demonstrate their proficiency at the advanced level in each of the three modes of communication (Interpersonal, Interpretive, and Presentational).
+Prerequisite: German III / German III - Honors The AP German Language and Culture course provides students with opportunities to demonstrate their proficiency at the advanced level in each of the three modes of communication (Interpersonal, Interpretive, and Presentational).
 The course strives to promote both fluency and accuracy in language use.
 The course engages students in an exploration of culture in both contemporary and historical contexts and is structured around six themes: Global Challenges, Science and Technology, Contemporary Life, Personal and Public Identities, Families and Communities, and Beauty and Aesthetics.
 These themes provide the context for developing advanced proficiency and refining communication skills in the language.
 It is recommended that students in this course take the AP Exam when it is offered in May.